-Button Description Back Returns to the list of reports.
-Schedule Job Opens the Schedule tab to define a new job.
+Button Description Back Returns to the repository.
+Create Schedule Opens the Schedule tab to define a new job.
 Run Now Opens the scheduler and allows you to run the job immediately.
-See "Running a Job in the Background" on page 81.
+See "Running a Job in the Background" on page 91.
 Refresh List Refreshes the list of jobs, for example to see if a job has finished running.

-3.9.5 Changing Schedules
+3.12 Changing Schedules